damiisdandy/css-animation-auto-scroll/README.md

-# Create infinite autoscroll animation with pure CSS
+# Create infinite auto-scroll animation with pure CSS

-![Banner for Create infinite autoscroll animation with pure CSS ](./og.png "# Create infinite autoscroll animation with pure CSS ")
+![Banner for Create infinite auto-scroll animation with pure CSS ](./og.png "# Create infinite auto-scroll animation with pure CSS ")

 To start working on this project simply run the following commands